imakhlaq/imakhlaq/README.md

 - 📫 How to reach me **imakhlaqXD@gmail.com**

-- ⚡ What keeps me going **“As these and hundreds of other small improvements accumulated, the results came faster than anyone could have imagined.”**
+<p align="center">“As these and hundreds of other small improvements accumulated, the results came faster than anyone could have imagined.”</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">